yiisoft/yii2/docs/guide/structure-extensions.md

 - If the extension displays messages intended for end users, the messages should be wrapped into `Yii::t()` so that they can be translated.
 Messages meant for developers (such as internal exception messages) do not need to be translated.
-- If the extension displays numbers, dates, etc., they should be formatted using [[yii\base\Formatter]] with appropriate formatting rules.
+- If the extension displays numbers, dates, etc., they should be formatted using [[yii\i18n\Formatter]] with appropriate formatting rules.

 For more details, please refer to the [Internationalization](tutorial-i18n.md) section.